Openscapes/cohort-planning/.github/ISSUE_TEMPLATE/06-digest1---additional-setup.md

 -   [ ] Email participants link to join Slack, with orientation to Slack e.g. how to, #welcome channel, etc

 Google Calendar
--   [ ] add participants emails to Google Calendar Invites: Co-working times (participation optional)
+-   [ ] add participants emails to Google Calendar Invites for Coworking times (participation optional)